YZBruh/pbt/README.md

 --------- Partition Manager help ---------

  Commands;
-    make                 ==> Build Partition Backupper
+    make                   ==> Build Partition Manager
-    make clean           ==> Clear files (Builded binaries are not deleted) make clean-all       ==> Clear files (Builded binaries are deleted) make install-termux  ==> If you are using termux, it installs the compiled pbt into termux.
+    make clean             ==> Clear files (Builded binaries are not deleted) make clean-all         ==> Clear files (Builded binaries are deleted) make install-termux    ==> If you are using termux, it installs the compiled pmt into termux.
+So it allows you to use it like a normal command. make uninstall-termux  ==> If you are using termux, it uninstalls the compiled pmt into termux.
 So it allows you to use it like a normal command. make help              ==> Display help message
 ```

 I compiled it with termux :D. Why should I bother...
 I compiled it with `GCC 17.0.6`.
 You can look at the version with the viewing option :)